mrivasperez/jaxml/height_prediction/README.md

     └── data.json      # JSON file containing the age and height dataset.
 ```

-- **`main.py`:** Contains the Python code that:
-  - Loads the dataset from `data.json`.
-  - Defines the linear regression model using JAX.
-  - Implements the training loop using gradient descent.
-  - Visualizes the results (actual vs. predicted heights).
-- **`data.json`:** Stores the dataset in JSON format.
-Each data point is a dictionary with "age" and "height" keys:

 ## Running the Code

 - Navigate to the `jaxml/height_prediction` directory in your terminal.